Azhar-max/manox/FINAL_DEPLOYMENT_GUIDE.md

 ### For Code Changes
 1. Push changes to GitHub
-2. Vercel and Render will automatically redeploy
+2. Netlify and Render will automatically redeploy
 3. Monitor deployments for errors

 ### For Environment Variable Changes
-1. Update variables in Vercel/Render dashboards
+1. Update variables in Netlify/Render dashboards
 2. Manually trigger redeployment
 3. Test changes after deployment